michaelpatrickpurcell/prophecy/README.md

 The players _Perform_ Scenes when they [Tell the Story](#tell-the-story) of the Characters' adventures.
 To Perform a Scene the players will describe what happens during the Scene, determine the Outcome of the Scene (see [Checks](#checks)), and describe the narrative consequences of the Characters' actions.

+After performing each Scene, the players should cross out the oval representing that Scene on the butcher paper.
+If the Scene is resolved successfully, the players should place a die on the oval that represents that Scene's Parent.
 <!-- __Example__

 Test -->